JackHack96/EasyEffects-Presets/README.md

 ```shell
 bash -c "$(curl -fsSL https://raw.githubusercontent.com/JackHack96/PulseEffects-Presets/master/install.sh)"
 ```
 **NOTE**: the script requires `curl` to be installed.
-Ubuntu doesn't shipt with curl installed by default, so you have to first run
+Ubuntu doesn't ship with curl installed by default, so you have to first run
 ```shell
 sudo apt install curl
 ```